tc39/proposal-temporal/docs/cookbook.md

 ## Frequently Asked Questions

-These are some of the most common tasks that people ask questions about on StackOverflow with legacy Date.
+These are some of the most common tasks that people ask questions about on StackOverflow with legacy `Date`.
-Here's how they would look using Temporal.
+Here's how they would look using `Temporal`.

 ### Current date and time